stigcq/livefeed-api/README.md

 ## Contribute

-If you find this project interesting and want help, either on API or frontend, drop me a message at stigcq at yahoo dot com.
+If you find this project interesting, and want to help, or you got some question, drop me a message at stigcq at yahoo dot com.